 We rode this route from the four-star Sol y Mar hotel on Calpe’s seafront.
 It worked well for us and was in a prime position for accessing the region’s best rides.
 You can find out more about what we thought, here.

-Alternatively, we have more accommodation suggestions in our ultimate guide to Calpe for cyclists.
+Alternatively, we have more accommodation suggestions in our guide to where to stay in/around Calpe for cyclists.

 This route offers lots of scope for you to tailor it to your needs.
 For example

 In a mixed group, the A team could ride Port de Bèrnia while the B team head to Velocycling bar in Jalón for a regroup before everyone tackles Coll de Rates.
 Or the B team could go straight to Coll de Rates.

 If you’re concerned about time/fitness, you could ride the Coll de Rates loop first and then on the way back, if you have time and inclination, you could ride Bèrnia from Jalón.
 From the top of Bèrnia it’s then basically downhill all the way back to Calpe.